|Post Level :||P-3||Closing Date : 17 July 2017|

 • Propose, manage and monitor projects and assist with training and guiding staff in a range of records and information functions.

 • Stay current in new records management and archival developments by reviewing the literature, participating in best practice groups and dedicated international conferences.

 Knowledge and Skills

-Essential: Advanced University degree in archives, records management or information management or a related field, with preferably a postgraduate specialisation.
-A relevant first-level university degree preferably in combination with training, and qualifying experience (minimum seven years) may be accepted in lieu of the advance university degree.
+Essential: Advanced University degree in information management, archives or records management or a related field, with preferably a postgraduate specialisation.
+A relevant first-level university degree preferably in combination with training, and in addition qualifying experience (minimum seven years) may be accepted in lieu of the advance university degree.
 An equivalent or specialist training together with at least eleven years of relevant professional experience may be taken into consideration in lieu of a university degree.

 Skills and Abilities (key competencies):

-• Knowledge of implementing workflow processes and records and document control practices in an enterprise content management (ECM) environment;
+.
+Knowledge of workflow processes and document control practices in an enterprise content management (ECM) environment;

 |Fluency in English is essential and a good working knowledge of one of the other official languages (Arabic, Chinese, French, Russian, and Spanish) is desirable.|